katboddy/sparrowrobotics/deployment_guide_old.md

 # Deploying to Azure with Secure Credential Handling

-This guide describes the current state of the deployment for your FastAPI web application to Azure Container Apps, with secure credential handling using Azure Key Vault.
+Based on the analysis of your Docker setup, here's a comprehensive guide for deploying your application to Azure while securely handling the credentials in your `.env` file, implementing a multi-container setup with Nginx, and configuring your NameCheap custom domain.

 ## Project Analysis

 Your project is a FastAPI web application with:
 - A production Docker setup using `Dockerfile.prod` and `docker-compose.prod.yaml`
+- Nginx as a reverse proxy
 - Sensitive credentials in the `.env` file (particularly a SendGrid API key)
 - Email functionality that depends on these environment variables

-## Current Deployment Architecture
+## Recommended Azure Deployment Approach

-The application is currently deployed as a **single-container setup** directly exposing the FastAPI application:

-- **Container Name**: sparrowrobotics
-- **Image**: sparrowroboticsacr.azurecr.io/sparrowrobotics-web:latest
-- **Exposed Port**: 8000
-- **Credentials**: Securely stored in Azure Key Vault and injected as environment variables
+### 1. Azure Container Apps (Recommended)

+Azure Container Apps is ideal for your setup because it:
+- Supports multi-container applications
+- Integrates with GitHub for CI/CD
+- Provides secure environment variable management
+- Offers built-in scaling and HTTPS

-## Deployment Steps
+### 2. Deployment Steps

-### Step 1: Prepare Your GitHub Repository
+#### Step 1: Prepare Your GitHub Repository

 1. Ensure your `.env` file is in `.gitignore` (which it already is)
 2. Push your code to GitHub if not already done

-### Step 2: Set Up Azure Container Registry (ACR)
+#### Step 2: Set Up Azure Container Registry (ACR)

 ```bash
 # Login to Azure